 SAT Score Percentiles – Your Ultimate Guide

 Are you an SAT aspirant?
 Or have you taken the SAT recently?
-Well, we understand how tough it feels when you have to decide whether you should retake the SAT or what composite score you should aim for in order to get into the top colleges.
+Well, we understand how tough it feels when you have to decide whether you should retake the SAT or what composite score you should aim for to get into the top colleges.
 We won’t leave you alone in this tough decision, so this quick and concise guide will provide you with all the information about SAT Score Percentiles that will help you maximize your SAT score and increase your chances of getting admission into one of the top colleges.

 What Are SAT Score Percentiles?